laravel/nova-docs/src/customization/menus.md

 MenuItem::lens(User::class, MostValuableUsers::class)
 ```

+### Dashboard Menu Items

-Similarly, you may create a link to any of your [custom Nova dashboards](./dashboards.md) by calling the `dashboard` factory method:
+You may also create a link to any of your [custom Nova dashboards](./dashboards.md) by calling the `dashboard` factory method:

 ```php
 use App\Nova\Dashboards\Main;